longavailable/json-data-preparation-for-modified-sankey/README.md

 1. prepare the links file

-    - Calculated by a 3rd-party
+    - Calculated by a 3rd-party,

+    - `value` should be percentage in a unit of %.

 1. concatenate the links and nodes